 Private individual medical insurance in China usually covers all hospitals within your area of coverage – public as well as private.
-A unique term applying only to China and Hong Kong however is High Cost Medical Clinics and Hospitals.
-Certain facilities in the greater China region are classed as luxury facilities with treatment costs beyond average and even comparable with charges in the USA.
+A unique concept to China and Hong Kong, however, is ‘high-cost providers’.
+Certain facilities in the Greater China region are classed as luxury facilities with treatment costs beyond average and even comparable with costs in the US.
 These luxury clinics and hospitals are either excluded, covered with a co-pay, or fully covered.
 To include such facilities fully the insurance premium can be up to 30% more expensive than without.

 Generally following hospitals / clinics are considered High Cost at insurers in China: